LiamLian0727/USIS10K/README.md

 For more ways to train or test please refer to [MMDetection user guides](https://mmdetection.readthedocs.io/en/latest/user_guides/index.html#useful-tools), we provide you with their [tools](tools/) toolkit and [test](tests/) toolkit in the code!

 ## Citation
-If you find our repo useful for your research, please cite us:
+If you find our repo or USIS10K dataset useful for your research, please cite us:
 ```
 @InProceedings{Lian_2024_ICML,
     author    = {Lian, Shijie and Zhang, Ziyi and Li, Hua and Li, Wenjie and Yang, Laurence Tianruo and Kwong, Sam and Cong, Runmin}